Skip to main content

 RegionAllSearch region

-AntiGate presetdefaultYou need to configure the scraper Util::AntiGateUtil::AntiGate in advance - specify your access key and other parameters, and then select the created preset here
+AntiGate presetdefaultYou need to preconfigure the scraper Util::AntiGateUtil::AntiGate - specify your access key and other parameters, then select the created preset here

 AntiGate preset for LogindefaultAntiGate preset for login.
-You need to configure the scraper Util::AntiGateUtil::AntiGate with parameters, and then select the created preset here
+You need to preconfigure the scraper Util::AntiGateUtil::AntiGate with parameters, then select the created preset here

 Wait new accounts in "accounts.txt"0Waiting time for new accounts to appear in accounts.txt

 Remove bad accountsAlways, except wrong login/passwordAutomatic removal of "bad" accounts: Always - always remove.
-Always, except wrong login/password - always remove, except in cases where Yandex reported that the login/password is incorrect.
-The fact is that Yandex can give such a message when banning the IP for a completely working account, so such accounts can optionally be left for reuse.
+Always, except wrong login/password - always remove, except when Yandex reports that the wrong login/password has been entered.
+The fact is that Yandex can give such a message when the IP is banned for an absolutely working account, so optionally you can leave such accounts for reuse.
 Never - never remove.
 Regardless of the selected option, accounts are not deleted in case of proxy/browser errors

 Authorization methodHTTPAuthorization method: HTTP - fast, not resource-intensive.
 Chrome - slow, resource-intensive, theoretically can extend the life of accounts